Schueco milestones in company history

 Innovations The narrow face widths of the Schüco “FWS 35” façade system and “ASS 77 PD” sliding system allow almost frameless transparency.
 The “FWS 60 CV” façade system offers impressive concealed opening units.
 The “Parametric System” launched by Schüco in 2015 is the first three-dimensional façade system with a fully digital value creation process.

-Balanced By publishing the first sustainability report in accordance with the GRI 4 standard, Schüco is among the construction industry pioneers in applied resource efficiency.
-“Cradle to cradle”-certified systems facilitate resource-conserving construction.
+Balanced By publishing the first sustainability report in accordance with the GRI G4 standard, Schüco is a construction industry pioneer in applied resource efficiency.
+The Cradle-to-Cradle-certified systems from Schüco facilitate resource-conserving construction from cradle to cradle and can be recycled without any loss of quality.